 There is also a wider point to be made. . . .
 The act of contracting for consumer services online is now commonplace in the American economy.
 Any reasonably-active adult consumer will almost certainly appreciate that by signing up for a particular service, he or she is accepting the terms and conditions of the provider.
-Notifications to that effect-be they check boxes or hyperlinks- abound.
-To be sure, few people may take time to actually read the user agreements.
-But ignorance of the precise terms does not mean that consumers are unaware they are entering contracts by signing up for internet-based services.
-So, while the record is silent as to Mr. Selden's particular history with e-commerce, the prevalence of online contracting in contemporary society lends
+Notifications to that effect-be they check boxes or hyperlinks-

-Technologies, Inc.,67 held that Uber's presentation of its Terms of Service provided reasonably conspicuous notice as a matter of law under California law, in an opinion also written by Judge Chin.
-Writing on behalf of himself and Judges Raggi and Carney, Judge Chin explained that while the reasonableness of notice is a "fact-intensive inquiry" a court nevertheless may determine that inquiry notice has been established as a matter of law where (1) notice was reasonably conspicuous and (2) manifestation of assent was unambiguous.66 For illustrative purposes, screen shots from both Nicosia and Meyer v.
+Technologies, Inc., 97 held that Uber's presentation of its Terms of Service provided reasonably conspicuous notice as a matter of law under California law, in an opinion also written by Judge Chin.
+Writing on behalf of himself and Judges Raggi and Carney, Judge Chin explained that while the reasonableness of notice is a "fact-intensive inquiry" a court nevertheless may determine that inquiry notice has been established as a matter of law where (1) notice was reasonably conspicuous and (2) manifestation of assent was unambiguous.
+98 For illustrative purposes, screen shots from both Nicosia and Meyer v.
 Uber Technologies are reprinted below: